 Social media is the marketing tool of this era.
 Understanding what is social media and how it works in depth can have amazing results.
 But just like radio or TV, there are prime times for reaching the maximum number of people and making your marketing activities have an impact.

 Different social media platforms have different prime times.
 Those times are when most people are active on the platform and are likely to see and interact with your posts.
-As a marketing executive running and managing social media campaigns, it is important that you learn the best times to post content for the best results.
+As an internet marketing executive running and managing social media campaigns, it is important that you learn the best times to post content for the best results.

 The best time to post on different social media platforms also depends on the industry you are working in.
 Different industry posts should be posted on certain days and at certain times so as to reach the maximum number of ideal buyers possible.